limpyd/redis-limpyd-jobs/README.md

 When a job is fetched in the `run` method, its status is checked.
 If it's not `STATUSES.WAITING`, this `job_skipped` method is called, with two main arguments: the job and the queue in which it was found.

-The only thing done is to log the message returned by the `job_skipped_message` method.
+This method logs the message returned by the `job_skipped_message` method, then call, if defined, the `on_skipped` method of the job.

 ##### `job_skipped_message`